 Oras Group wants to contribute positively to promoting respect for human rights and employee rights.
 The company therefore chooses to work with responsible suppliers and collaboration partners.
 Work is being done systematically to incorporate the human rights aspect into our business and towards our partners.
 We do this, among other things, by giving our employees decent wages and regulated working hours.
 We have zero tolerance for child labor or forced labor in our own business - and in the supply chain.

-We are working to uncover whether Oras Group is contributing to potential breaches of human rights and decent working conditions, and we exercise a high degree of caution when we have business or business partners in areas where human rights and labor rights stands weaker.
+We exercise a high degree of caution when we have business or business partners in areas where human rights and labor rights stand weaker.